 - There has been an increase in the popularity of prenuptial agreements following the Radmacher v Granatino divorce case.
 In 2014, the Law Commission recommended that prenups should be legally binding in divorce settlements, but only after the needs of the separating couple and any children have been taken into account.

 - There has been an increase in the number of cases involving allegations of 'material non-disclosure.'
-In one of the latest, Helen Roocroft is seeking to renegotiate a previously agreed separation settlement after discovering that her recently deceased civil partner, property mogul Carol Ann Ainscow, might have made fraudulent claims about her wealth.
-The case follows on from the successful appeals by Alison Sharland and Varsha Gohil, whose husbands were found to be dishonest in their disclosure of wealth during their respective divorce settlements.
+Helen Roocroft recently sought to renegotiate a previously agreed separation settlement after discovering that her recently deceased civil partner, property mogul Carol Ann Ainscow, might have made fraudulent claims about her wealth.
+The case followed on from the successful appeals by Alison Sharland and Varsha Gohil, whose husbands were found to be dishonest in their disclosure of wealth during their respective divorce settlements.

 - Changes are likely to be made to the way future family judges are trained following the murder of Ellie Butler by her father.
 Six-year-old Ellie had been returned to her birth parents by a family judge despite concerns raised about her safety.
 There have also been calls to open up family courts to public scrutiny as a result of the case.

 - The Children and Families Act 2014 introduced a number of significant family justice reforms, aimed at improving services for vulnerable children, giving better support for children whose parents are separating, and introducing a new system to help children with special educational needs and disabilities.